 Guanabara Bay is a picturesque bay of the Atlantic Ocean, located in southeast Brazil, in the state of Rio de Janeiro.
-On its western shore lies the cities of Rio de Janeiro and Duque de Caxias and on its eastern shore the cities of Niterói and São Gonçalo.
+On its western shore lies the cities of Rio de Janeiro and Duque de Caxias, and on its eastern coast, the towns of Niterói and São Gonçalo.
 More than 130 islands dot the bay.

 The marine ecosystem of Guanabara Bay has been severely damaged.
-The bay was once a whaling ground but today whales are no longer or rarely seen while Bryde's whales can be seen around the bay entrance.
-The bay is also home to a population of botos (dolphins) which faces severe risks of population decline.
+The bay was once a whaling ground, but today, whales are no longer or rarely seen, while Bryde's whales can be seen around the bay entrance.
+The bay is also home to a botos (dolphins) population, which faces severe risks of population decline.